• Skip to primary navigation

 What other types of fish can I use?

-A similarly delicious alternative would be Spanish Mackerel.
-Sardines and milkfish (or bangus) are excellent substitutes, but you have to be careful as they have substantially more pin bones.
-Some recipes would require cooking in a pressure cooker until the bones and heads become soft and safe to consume.
-Using fillets of fish will cut down cooking time significantly.
-Other types of oily fish as alternatives would be salmon or tuna fillets.
+Spanish mackerel is a delicious alternative.
+Sardines and milkfish are excellent but have a lot more pin bones.
+Some recipes require pressure cooking until the bones and heads become soft and safe to eat.
+Using fillets like salmon or tuna fillets will significantly reduce cooking time.

 Can I use vegetable oil?